darrylwest/digits-game/README.md

 With help from itertools the implementation uses

+USE: `solve-digits -t target -n numbers`

+## Bugs / Improvements

+* [ ] if there is a result that starts with a negative number, switch it to be at the end of the equation (negative numbers not possible in the game)
+* [ ] parse and group the result to ensure it works correctly with the game.
+* [ ] should create a UI for this app
+* [ ] should log all results to keep track of game plays

 ## Known

 * large targets sometimes require three terms as products (see day 3 game 4)